Fish fin: Controlling motion

 Once motion has been established, the motion itself can be controlled with the use of other fins.

 The bodies of reef fishes are often shaped differently from open water fishes.
 Open water fishes are usually built for speed, streamlined like torpedoes to minimise friction as they move through the water.
 Reef fish operate in the relatively confined spaces and complex underwater landscapes of coral reefs.
-For this manoeuvrability is more important than straight line speed, so coral reef fish have developed bodies which optimize their ability to dart and change direction.
+For this manoeuvrability is more important than straight line speed, so coral reef fish have developed bodies which optimise their ability to dart and change direction.
 They outwit predators by dodging into fissures in the reef or playing hide and seek around coral heads.
 The pectoral and pelvic fins of many reef fish, such as butterflyfish, damselfish and angelfish, have evolved so they can act as brakes and allow complex manoeuvres.
 Many reef fish, such as butterflyfish, damselfish and angelfish, have evolved bodies which are deep and laterally compressed like a pancake, and will fit into fissures in rocks.
 Their pelvic and pectoral fins have evolved differently, so they act together with the flattened body to optimise manoeuvrability.
 Some fishes, such as puffer fish, filefish and trunkfish, rely on pectoral fins for swimming and hardly use tail fins at all.